antonioggsousa/metaNanoPype/docs/index.md

 <br>

-Then, for each individual step it requires several third-party, stand-alone tools installed in your system:
+Then, for each module step it requires several third-party, stand-alone tools installed in your system:

    + (I) demultiplexing (*not implemented yet*);